Saturday 07 December 1pm – 6pm | Civic Room | Free

-‘of sugar and Bones’ is the third exhibition featured in the ‘Of Lovely Tyrants and Invisible Women’ programme investigating themes of spatial politics, gender and racial hierarchies within imperial architecture.
-‘Of Lovely Tyrants and Invisible Women’ is co-curated by Director, Sarah Strang and Associate Curator, Alasdair Campbell and is generously funded by Creative Scotland with additional project funding provided by National Lottery Heritage Fund .
+‘In the eyes of LISA’ is the final exhibition featured in the ‘Of Lovely Tyrants and Invisible Women’ programme investigating themes of spatial politics, gender and racial hierarchies within imperial architecture.
+‘Of Lovely Tyrants and Invisible Women’ is co-curated by Director, Sarah Strang and Associate Curator, Alasdair Campbell and is generously funded by Creative Scotland with additional project funding provided by Heritage Lottery Fund and Glasgow City Heritage Trust.
 Civic Room receives support in-kind from Oran Mor, Carson & Partners and Civic Room Advisory.
+Included as part of the shadow programme of Lithuanian Days in Scotland.

 Contact & Address